Sednai/pgvector/README.md

 - Background worker process (keeping index persistent in external memory)
 - Where clause directly during index scan
-- Index distance calculations, filtering and sort on GPU
+- Index distance calculations, filtering and sort on GPU (cuda or oneAPI)

 New settings:
 - ivfflat.bgw